LovePelmeni/DeepfakeStream/docs/face_detection/DETECTOR.md

 We assume having a N number of video frames of quadratic size (NxN) with presence of at least one human face of minimum size (MxM), where M should be set manually as it regulates the tradeoff between precision and computational costs.
-This is because having smaller minimum face size introduces more potential examples for the network to consider, therefore the overall computational time increase.
+This is because having smaller minimum face size introduces more candidates for the network to filter out from during training / inference phase, therefore, computational time increase.

 # ROI Extraction and Image preprocessing